AntidoteDB/antidote_aql/README.md

 SELECT * FROM Student WHERE StudentID = 20;
 ```

-This operation supports conjunctions (`AND`) and disjunctions (`OR`), and parenthesis to group sub queries.
+This operation supports conjunctions (`AND`) and disjunctions (`OR`), and parenthesis to group sub-queries.
-A sub query may be a sequence of one or more comparisons on the form:
+A sub-query may be a sequence of one or more comparisons on the form:
 ```SQL
 column_name [ = | <> | < | <= | > | >= ] value
 ```